 The mural festival is a carefully curated event that brings in world-class talent to enliven Jackson’s walls, one block at a time.
 It’s a community effort with local businesses providing sponsorship of food, equipment and of course, the blank walls.
 Bright Walls intends to provide festival goers with a high quality of art in an intimate and walkable setting.

-The festival will happen in September of 2020 (dates TBD).
+The 2021 street art festival will occur on September 16-18.
 Get event information here.

 Murals in the Market: Detroit Michigan, USA

 Murals in the Market is more than an international mural festival, it’s a creative platform that inspires and encourages community engagement using public art as a vessel.
 Five years in, they have created over 100 murals in the Eastern Market and curated even more around Detroit.